cedardb/docs/content/compatibility/system_table.md

 ---
-title: Backend Compatibility
+title: System Table Compatibility
 next: /roadmap
 weight: 93
 ---

-Besides compatibility with the PostgreSQL [SQL dialect and protocol](../sql_features), CedarDB also supports a large part of the PostgreSQL backend system catalog, which is often used by external tools and clients to interact with the database system.
+Besides compatibility with the PostgreSQL [SQL dialect and protocol](../sql_features), CedarDB also supports a large part of the PostgreSQL system table catalog in the `pg_catalog` schema.
+These system tables contain information about the *system* state in the form of metadata.
+This metadata is often used by external tools and clients to interact with the database system for introspection and reflection, e.g., to show which tables exist.

 This page provides an overview of the currently supported system tables and views.

 - 🟢 **Fully supported features.**